 We couldn’t quite decide which of the lamb dishes was tastier and more dramatic with the zesty pepperiness of the Pinotage, so we decided to let the people decide.

-After that, they will be served the Seco de Cabrito (lamb braised in beer with coriander, peas and potatoes) with another glass of Pinotage.
+After that, they were served the Seco de Cabrito (lamb braised in beer with coriander, peas and potatoes) with another glass of Pinotage.

-By the time we have decided on this are on our umpteenth glass of Groot Constantia and we are building a rhythm breaking with tradition.
-So we decide to put the cart before the horse, the chicken after the lamb and a white after a red.
+By the time we had decided on this were on our umpteenth glass of Groot Constantia and were building a rhythm breaking with tradition.
+So we decided to put the cart before the horse, the chicken after the lamb and a white after a red.

-At this unexpected twist in the road (and in a sort of nod to tradition) we will give diners a little something to re-set and refresh the palate.
+At this unexpected twist in the road (and in a sort of nod to tradition) it seemed only right to give diners a little something to re-set and refresh the palate.

-We will be pairing this course with two wines but not like last time: this time every second person gets a glass of Sauvignon Blanc, the others get a glass of Cabernet Sauvignon.
-I am sure you can work it out without fighting.
+We were in full flight now, the rebellion was in full swing … we were banging on the gates of the palace.
+We paired this course with two wines, but not like last time: this time every second person received a glass of Sauvignon Blanc, the others got a glass of Cabernet Sauvignon.

-Then the grande finale: Grande Constance.
+Then we went up to Pisco Bar for the grande finale: Grande Constance.
 A lone star, an outlier on the Richter scale of wicked sweetness.
-Not much needs to be said about this except that there is no more for sale, we will be pouring the last of the farm’s supply at Keenwä.

 A welcome drink, 5 courses paired with 5 wines, and Grand Constance: R400